gamemoney-ps/gamemoney-node-sdk/README.md

 import { GameMoney } from 'gamemoney'

 const gm = new GameMoney({
+	// Optional.
+But for make checkouts must be specified
 	privateKey: {
-		// for create a invoice create request signature
 		key: fs.readFileSync('./private.pem').toString(),

-		// passphrase for private key
-		passphrase: '123'
+		passphrase: '123' // Optional
 	},

 	// for create a request signature